top of page

 I stopped.
 I thought consciously about what I was doing and, more importantly, about why I was doing it.

-I wrote two notes on very bright, impossible-to-miss paper and stuck them at the sides of my screen – ‘just say no’ and ‘my time is precious’.
+I wrote two notes on very bright, impossible-to-miss paper and stuck them on the sides of my screen – ‘just say no’ and ‘my time is precious’.

 If you’d like help with creating a more stress-free environment while navigating your career path, get in touch.
 And look at pictures of cute dogs to make you smile.